Click Here

 There have been many studies documenting that petting and caring for animals, particularly those with whom a bonded relationship has been established, can reduce blood pressure, slow heart rate, and improve survival rates from heart disease.
 The presence of an animal also triggers the brain’s neurotransmitters to release our “happy hormones” (oxytocin, serotonin, and endorphins) and reduce levels of our stress hormones (cortisol and adrenaline).
 This release of our happy hormones positively effects our mood, social interactions, and feelings of pain.

 Animal Assisted Therapy is being used in a wide variety of settings to help people with acute and chronic illnesses.
-We visit various floors to bring the joy of our pets to those who are ill or recovering in the hospital.
+In the hospital, we visit various floors to bring the joy of our pets to those who are ill or recovering.
 The AAT teams visit the patients’ rooms and help to reduce the stress and anxiety of the children.
 Many times when the children need to have blood drawn, the dogs are right there beside them so they can pet the dog and have a distraction while their blood is being taken.
 The interactions between the dogs and the patients are remarkable.

 Janice Zack, Certified Child Life Specialist says, “We see this time and time again with the patients.
 Pets reduce stress, lift spirits, and promote healing in a comforting way.”
 Our volunteers and companion animals visit their assigned senior facility and give those residents and patients an opportunity to pet the animal, socialize with one another and tell loving stories about their beloved animal friends.
 AAT visits can be as basic as “meet and greet” or as structured as working on specific goals with individuals under the supervision of a trained staff member.